Stéphanie Do: Constituency

-Do has intervened on several local issues.
+Stéphanie Do has intervened on several local issues.

 In Noisiel, following the relocation of Nestlé France, the largest employer in her constituency, Do interpellated Delphine Gény-Stephann, Secretary of State to the Minister of the Economy, on 22 February 2018 at the hemicycle.
 She confirmed that the Government would ensure that all accompanying measures were offered to 1800 employees.

 In particular, she supported communes in her constituency to benefit from the Police Security Daily (PSQ) experimentation with the Ministry of the Interior Gérard Collomb in November 2017.
 Thus, the municipalities of Champs-sur-Marne, Emerainville and Noisiel had responded positively to the request of the Deputy to support their candidature sending to the Minister of the Interior.
 Consequently, the municipality of Noisiel was selected on February to benefit from the PSQ experimentation in 2019.

 Do is also committed to the construction of the new public transport network of the Grand Paris Express (GPE).
 She mobilized to give priority to her constituency as part of the new GPE implementation schedule in January 2018, at the GPE seminar organized by Prime Minister Edouard Philippe and the Minister of Transport Elisabeth Borne.
 Line 15 South (Noisy-Champs) commissioning was planned for 2024 by the Government because it is one of the lines that benefit the greatest number of Parisians.
 Following the postponement of the section commissioning between Chelles and Noisy-Champs on line 16, Do communicated with various actors (local elected officials, prefects, ministers) to create a conducive dialogue to the negotiation of new timetable and the development of alternative solutions, efforts ended with the promise that the commissioning would finally be carried out before 2030.
 The newspaper La Marne on Wednesday, 9 May, devoted a section on the actions of the deputy on this file.

 Following the floods that occurred in Seine-et-Marne in January 2018, Do interpellated the Minister of the Ecological and Solidarity Transition Nicolas Hulot and his Secretary of State Brune Poirson on 23 January 2018 during questions to the Government.
 Its intervention has helped to encourage the construction of facilities in all municipalities where the Seine flows to prevent flooding.